IntelRealSense/librealsense/wrappers/pointcloud/pointcloud-stitching/doc/pointcloud-stitching-demo.md

 The following sections demonstrate the above procedure and describe how to use `rs-pointcloud-stitching` for gathering the required images.
 ### __Preparing a checkerboard target.__
 - In matlab: `open checkerboardPattern.pdf`</br>
-I printed the checkerboard pattern on an A3 page and set Custom Scale: 160%</br>
+I printed the checkerboard pattern on an A3 page and set Custom Scale: 160% to have the squares as large as possible because I wanted the calibration to be at the maximal distance possible.
+You might choose differently as the MATLAB's guide says that it's best to match the calibration distance and the expected working distance.</br>
 - Attach the printed pattern on a flat, solid surface.

 ###	__Gathering images for inter-cam calibration using rs-pointcloud-stitching.__